The Annunciation, with Saint Emidius: History

-The Annunciation, with Saint Emidius is an altarpiece by Italian artist Carlo Crivelli showing an artistic adaptation of the Annunciation.
-It was painted for the Church of SS.
-Annunziata in the Italian town of Ascoli Piceno, in the region of Marche, to celebrate the self-government granted to the town in 1482 by Pope Sixtus IV.
-The painting was removed to the Pinacoteca di Brera in Milan in 1811, but passed to Auguste-Louis de Sivry in 1820, and had reached England by the mid-19th century.
+Carlo Crivelli moved from Venice to the Marches, near the port city of Ancona on the Adriatic Sea in 1458.
+Crivelli signed and dated this artwork by 1486, making this one of his earliest commissions since moving to the area.
+The altarpiece was made for the town of Ascoli Piceno, which neighbored the port city of Ancona and was meant to be housed in the city's church of the Santissima Annunciazione.
+Later on, the painting was removed to the Pinacoteca di Brera in Milan in 1811, but passed to Auguste-Louis de Sivry in 1820, and had reached England by the mid-19th century.
 It has been housed in the National Gallery in London since it was donated by Henry Labouchere, 1st Baron Taunton in 1864.